kangax/przilla/src/memory-bank/progress.md

 - **Authentication:**
   - Evaluate and potentially switch to BetterAuth.
 - **Data Storage:**
-  - Migrate WOD data and user scores from static JSON files to a per-user database solution (using Drizzle/LibSQL).
+  - Migrate WOD data ~~and user scores~~ from static JSON files to a per-user database solution (using Drizzle/LibSQL). **(WOD data migration DONE)**
+  - Implement storage and retrieval of user scores in the database.

 ## Current Status

 - The application is in an early-to-mid stage of development.
-- Core functionality for viewing a predefined set of WODs from static JSON files is likely in place, including some basic visualizations.
+- Core functionality for viewing WODs is in place, but still uses static JSON. **WOD data now resides in the database.**
 - User authentication exists but might be replaced.
-- Major upcoming work involves migrating to a proper database for user-specific data tracking, expanding the WOD dataset significantly, adding import capabilities, and building out analytical features.
+- Major upcoming work involves **updating the application to use the database for WODs**, implementing user score tracking in the database, expanding the WOD dataset, adding import capabilities, and building out analytical features.

 ## Known Issues

-- **Data Scalability/Personalization:** Current reliance on static JSON files limits scalability and prevents storing user-specific scores effectively (addressed by the "JSON -> database" TODO item).
+- **Data Scalability/Personalization:** Reliance on static JSON files for WODs is resolved.
+Need to implement database storage for user scores.
 - **Limited WOD Data:** The current dataset needs expansion (Games, Benchmarks, SugarWod).
 Significant progress made on identifying and preparing missing Open and Benchmark WODs from `wodwell_workouts.json`, though insertion into `wods.json` was deferred. **(Largely Addressed)** WODs with empty `benchmarks.levels` objects or incorrect benchmark types ('time' for AMRAPs/EMOMs) have been corrected for 183 + 42 = 225 WODs via scripting (see Evolution below).
 Some WODs (e.g., partner, complex scoring) still lack levels or have ambiguous types.
 - **Authentication Provider:** Potential limitations or desire for different features driving the consideration to switch from NextAuth to BetterAuth.